r0han99/plant-disease-classification-tl/README.md

-# Comparative Study on Reliability of Transfer Learning to Classify Plant-Based Diseases
+<h1>Comparative Study on Reliability of Transfer Learning to Classify Plant-Based Diseases</h1>

 ***